 The ‘Everywhere’ feature is perfect if you’re trying to go anywhere or want to find inspiration for your next trip.

-The ‘Whole Month’ search option is my most-used feature because you basically get to see the prices throughout the entire month at one glance.
+The ‘Whole Month’ search option is my most-used feature because you get to see prices for the entire month at one glance.

-When you’re flexible on dates and want to save as much money as possible, this is the best way to search.
+When you’re flexible on dates and want to save money, this is the best way to search.
 Just look at this example here:

 Other flight resources